josharsh/LearnDocker/Networking/README.md

 Create a network in host to run the container.

-The idea is to have the range of IP address so that they can be assigned to the containers.
+The idea is to have a range of IP addresses so that they can be assigned to the containers.
 For this CIDR will be used.
 CIDR is Classless Inter Domain Routing.
 A private subnet will be created.